atiumcache/PF_forecast/README.md

 most of this process on a HPC cluster.

 ### Collect New Hospitalization Data
-Download the new hospitalization reports and split the data into state-level data using the `process_new_data.py` script.
+Download the new hospitalization reports and split the data into state-level data using the `./filter_forecast/process_new_data.py` script.

 ### Run the Particle Filter
 For each location, we run the particle filter `particle_filter.py` on the state-level data.
 This outputs an inferred transmission rate `β`.

 ### Forecasting
-The `beta_trend_forecast.R` script uses changepoint detection and trend forecasting to predict the transmission rate `β` for 28 days into the future.
+The `./r_scripts/beta_trend_forecast.R` script uses changepoint detection and trend forecasting to predict the transmission rate `β` for 28 days into the future.

 Then, `LSODA_forecast.py` uses the predicted `β` to forecast hospitalization rates 28 days into the future.